The History Of Dutton Christian School

 Christian education has long been a priority for the community of believers in and around Dutton.
 Students from the Dutton CRC began attending Cutlerville Christian School in 1938.
 As the number of students from the Dutton CRC began to grow, so did the need to provide reliable transportation.
 In time, it was becoming clear that a new school in Dutton was becoming necessary.
-To that end, on April 15, 1953, the Dutton Christian School Association was formed to address the immediate need for more transportation to the Cutlerville School, and to begin the process of planning for the new school in Dutton.
+To that end, on April 15, 1953, the Dutton Christian School Association was formed to address the immediate need for more transportation to the Cutlerville School and to begin the process of planning for the new school in Dutton.

 In 1963, another construction phase nearly doubled the size of the school.
-However, it was not until the Dutton CRC built just north of the elementary building did we have access to a gymnasium.
-Additions and renovations were completed at the elementary building in 1977, 1982, and 2003.
-The middle school was completed for classes in August 1988.
+However, it was not until the Dutton CRC was built just north of the elementary building that we had access to a gymnasium.
+Additions and renovations were completed at the elementary building in 1977, 1982, and 2003, including a music room addition in 2002.
+The middle school (now our North Campus) was built and completed for classes in August 1988.

 May God continue to bless this school so that we remain a vibrant fixture where God places us.

 Sign Up For A Campus Tour

 We would love to have you visit our campus.
 After completing the form, you will be contacted to arrange a time to meet our staff and receive a tour of our campus.